silvo38/rex/README.md

 For testing, it is recommended that you specify the value of the flag in your test using `flag.setValueForTest(...)` rather than supplying a `.env` file (although the latter is possible).

+### Built-in flags

+The file `flags.ts` defines some built-in flags that are used by Rex.
+These env variables all start with the prefix `REX_`.
+Here is a list:

+- `isDev (REX_DEV)`: whether this is a dev server or prod (default).
+Generally this should not be used directly, instead it is used to compute the default value for other flags.
+- `port (REX_PORT)`: the port to listen on, defaults to 8000.
+- `cacheAssets (REX_CACHE_ASSETS)`: whether to set the Cache-Control header automatically on served assets.
+Defaults to true in prod only.

 ## Optional/recommended dependencies